How Do Heatwaves Impact Pacific Northwest Forest Trees?

-I am currently a PhD student at the University of British Columbia in the lab of Dr. Sean Michaletz where I seek to explore the physiological, anatomical, and morphological determinants of photosynthetic thermotolerance in montane conifers of the Pacific Northwest.
+I am currently a PhD student at the University of British Columbia in the lab of Dr. Sean Michaletz where I seek to explore the physiological, anatomical, and morphological determinants of leaf thermoregulation and photosynthetic thermotolerance in maritime conifers of the Pacific Northwest.
 My interest was galvanized by the unprecended 2021 Pacific Northwest Heat Dome which exposed forests in the region to temperatures in excess of 15°C above historical averages - briefly converting this large terrestrial carbon sink to a net carbon source during one of the most extreme weather anomalies in recorded history.

 Current Projects